RMLio/prov4itdata-web-app/docs/REPORT.md

 - [ ] TODO describe the current demonstrator
-- [ ] TODO @gdm Please create a gif of a working demonstrator
+- [ ] TODO @gdm Please create a gif of a working demonstrator The upper part of the landing page provides the means for quickly initiating the transfer from a service to a [Solid] pod.

+The lower part allows the user to inspect the [RML Mapping], the generated [RDF], and provenance.
+Hence, upholding the transparency of our solution.
 ![Walkthrough (not final)](img/walkthroughv01.gif)

 ## Use cases